Chaim Roserie

-Chaim Roserie (born 9 September 1998) is a footballer who plays as a forward.
+Chaim Roserie (born 9 September 1998) is a professional footballer who plays as a forward.
 Born in Canada, he plays for the Saint Lucia national team.

 Club career

 Having played youth football in Canada for Mississauga Falcons and West Toronto Cobras, Roserie joined North American Soccer League side Jacksonville Armada in May 2015.

 After a spell at an academy in Spain, Roserie joined Segunda División B side Alcoyano in August 2018.
 Two weeks later, he joined Tercera División side Novelda on loan for the rest of 2018.
 In January 2019, Roserie joined fellow Tercera División side La Nucía, this time on a permanent deal where he played for both the first team and the club's B team in Regional Preferente.

 In 2020, he enrolled at college, first at the Florida Institute of Technology and then at Temple University where he gained the opportunity to play at the NCAA Division I level.
 Roseire played in 12 games and started four.
 Roserie scored one goal and passed for an assist in his first season with Temple.